-There are countless templates on Canva that you can use and customize, and they are all incredibly beautiful and unique.
+There are countless templates on Canva that you can use and customize, and they are all incredibly beautiful and festive.

-But if you prefer real Christmas cards, consider getting some made of FSC-certified paper.
+But if you prefer real Christmas cards, consider getting some made of recycled or FSC-certified paper.

 You can even get plantable cards, which would be even more fun and unique to send to your family and friends!